rickardlindberg/rickardlindberg.me/writing/writing-my-own-video-editor/index.template.markdown

 </center>
 </p>

-I don't think that I want to use multiple tracks in my timeline.
+I don't think that I want to have multiple tracks in the timeline.
 There should only be one track.
-When clips overlap, multiple tracks might be created in the background, but it shouldn't be visible to the user.
+When clips overlap, multiple tracks might be created in the background, but the user should not need to create tracks manually.

 The sketches help me figure this out.

-I think we can have one structure will all the clips and their positions.
+I think that we can have one structure with all the clips and their positions.
 Then we can split those up into sections.
 One type of section has no overlaps, and the other do.
 Overlaps must be handled differently.
-They both render differently (stacked on top of eachother) and they must produce multiple MLT tracks in the background.
+They both render differently (stacked on top of each other) and they must produce multiple MLT tracks in the background.

 I work on this section splitting code and end up with this: